aer0ss/aerofs/tools/performance-test/README.md

 Once the test has started, a `metrics` folder will be created on the appliance.
-This folder will be periodically updated with new metrics; the best way to get these metrics is to run `make ~/metrics`.
+This folder will be periodically updated with new metrics; the best way to get these metrics is to run `make metrics`.
 This will rsync the metrics folder onto your machine.

 The `plotter.py` program can be used to plot various metrics against each